 Diane admired Mattie’s sense of humor.
 Maybe this is why she had lived so long.
 “Tell me Mattie, to what would you attribute your long life?”

 “Yep, deacons.
-The itinerate preacher used to come to our neck o’ the woods ’bout every three months and preach ’bout how we’s supposed to live.
+The itinerate preacher used to come to our neck o’ the woods ’bout every three months and preach ’bout how we was supposed to live.
 Then he’d traipse off preachin’ somewhere else, leavin’ a deacon to take care o’ the flock.
-That was like leaving a fox to guard the hen house.
+That was like leaving a fox to guard the henhouse.
 Why, our head deacon, Brother Tripe, would do all manner o’ stuff.
-Acted like God’s gift to the church, then went and had hisself an affair with the school marm.”
+Acted like God’s gift to the church, then went and had himself an affair with the schoolmarm.”

 “What a shame.”
 Diane wanted to laugh.

-Diane could see the clock counting down, showing mere seconds remaining with Mattie.
-She quickly smiled to hide her disappointment from the cameras.
 “Mattie, we’re out of time.
 Thank you for being with us and for your wonderful insights.
-I’ve enjoyed meeting you.”
+I’ve so enjoyed meeting you.”
 Diane smiled into the camera with her usual outward composure.
 Inside she wondered how God saw her walk.
-She mused, Yes, Mattie Olsen may be confined to a wheelchair, but she is still leaving footprints.
+She mused, yes, Mattie Olsen is still leaving footprints.